-Swim with a sea cow in VanuatuMaskelyne Islands, Vanuatu
+Swim with a dugong in VanuatuMaskelyne Islands, Vanuatu

-There’s a few flights each week to the southern airport called Lamap on Malekula Island.
-Check the domestic schedule and remember if you book when in Vanuatu with your international ticket in hand, you get 20% off your domestic flight price.
+There are a few flights each week to the southern airport of Lamap on Malekula Island.
+Check the domestic schedule and remember if you book when in Vanuatu with your international ticket in hand, you get 20 per cent off your domestic flight price.

-You’ll need to be comfortable swimming out in the open seas between the islands.
+You’ll need to be comfortable swimming in open seas between the islands.
 The guide and boat will be nearby.